-M18.
-COV SERVICE 15.
-COVID-19 AUTISM, PERVASIVE ID-19 ALLIED HEALTH TELEHEALTH DEVELOPMENTAL DISORDER AND DISABILITY S TELEHEALTH SERVICES meeting the credentialing requirements for the provision of that service; and (d) the service is provided to the child individually; and (e) the service is at least 50 minutes duration; to a maximum of 4 services (including services to which this item, items 93033, 93040 and 93041 or items 82000, 82005, 82010 and 82030 in the Health Insurance (Allied Health Services) Determination 2014 apply) Up to 4 services may be provided to the same child on the same day East #102.95 Bomoffta 950/ #97.45 Fee: \$102.85Benefit: 85% = \$87.45Speech pathology, occupational therapy, audiology, optometry, orthoptic or physiotherapy health service provided by telehealth attendance to a child aged under 13 years by an eligible speech pathologist, occupational therapist, audiologist, orthoptist or physiotherapist if: (a) the child was referred to the eligible speech pathologist, occupational therapist, audiologist, orthoptist or physiotherapist by an eligible practitioner: (i) to assist with the diagnosis of the child by the practitioner; or (ii) to contribute to the child's PDD or disability treatment and management plan, developed by the practitioner; and (b) the eligible practitioner is: (i) for a child with PDD, a consultant physician specialising in the practice of his or her field of psychiatry or paediatrics; or (ii) for a child with disability, a specialist or consultant physician practising in his or her specialty, or a general practitioner; and (c) the eligible speech pathologist, occupational therapist, audiologist, orthoptist or physiotherapist attending the child is registered with the Department of Human Services as meeting the credentialing requirements for the provision of that service; and (d) the service is provided to the child individually; and (e) the service is at least 50 minutes duration; to a maximum of 4 services (including services to which this item, items 93032, 93040 or 93041, or items 82000, 82005, 82010 and 82030 in the Health Insurance (Allied Health Services) Determination 2014 apply) Fee 93033 Up to 4 services may be provided to the same child on the same day
+118. ALL DISORDER AND DISABILITY TELEHEALTH LIED HEALTH TELEHEALTH SERVICES SERVICES Group M18.
+Allied health telehealth services Subgroup 15.
+Autism, pervasive developmental disorder and disability telehealth services Psychology health service provided by telehealth attendance to a child aged under 13 years by an eligible psychologist if: (a) the child was referred to the eligible psychologist by an eligible practitioner:

+- - (i) to assist with the diagnosis of the child by the practitioner; or - (ii) to contribute to the child's PDD or disability treatment and management plan, developed by the practitioner; and - (b) the eligible practitioner is: - (i) for a child with PDD, a consultant physician specialising in the practice of his or her field of psychiatry or paediatrics; or - (ii) for a child with disability, a specialist or consultant physician practising in his or her specialty, or a general practitioner; and - (c) the eligible psychologist attending the child is registered with the Department of Human Services as meeting the credentialing requirements for the provision of that service; and - (d) the service is provided to the child individually; and - (e) the service is at least 50 minutes duration;

+to a maximum of 4 services (including services to which this item, items 93033, 93040 and 93041 or items 82000, 82005, 82010 and 82030 in the Allied Health Determination apply).

-15. COVID-19 AUTISM, PERVASIVE DEVELOPMENTAL DISORDER AND DISABILITY TELEHEALTH SERVICES
+15. AUTISM, PERVASIVE DEVELOPMENTAL DISORDER AND DISABILITY TELEHEALTH SERVICES